single-use plastic, reduce reuse recycle, plastic waste, solutions to plastic waste

 We need to introduce a circular economy for all the products we create!

 What did we do before plastic?
 We survived ok, why can’t we do that today?

-Wouldn’t it be great that in 100 years they found a half litre plastic bottle buried in the ground and it was an artefact that was very rare, not part of a man-made plastic mountain, a community was built on!
+Wouldn’t it be great that in 100 years they found a half-litre plastic bottle buried in the ground and it was an artifact that was very rare, not part of a man-made plastic mountain that a community was built on!

 technical and biological cycles